How to make a plan: step by step for everything from one day to all life

 If you work on a team and many people are involved, how well you communicate and understand your main goal will define how well you all will work together toward this goal.

 If you keep asking your teammates or your managers, “What is next?”
 “What should I do?” or “What is relevant right now?” then you lack established communication.
-A well-structured plan shared with every team member answers tons of questions and saves hours of time.
+A well-structured action plan divided into manageable chunks shared with every team member answers tons of questions and saves hours of time, ensuring all of you are on the same page.

 8. A plan will promote accountability

-A plan will help you understand why your actions are important and why you can’t stop.
-It will connect with your consciousness, helping you remember why it’s critical to continue.
+A good plan will help you understand why your actions are crucial and why you can't stop.
+It will connect with your consciousness, helping you remember why it's critical to continue.

 Please note that if your plan puts you under a great deal of stress, maybe there’s something wrong with it, and it’s better to revise it until it’s not too late.
 I believe a plan (no matter what its final intention is) should be comfortable and non-traumatic.